Equivalence of Fluid Models for $G_t/GI/N+GI$ Queues: Measure-valued fluid models tracking residual times

 From the discussion in Remarks \ref{remk:la}, \ref{remk:z} and \ref{remark:ari}, it is clear that the class of fluid many-server queueing systems where Zhang's fluid model can be formulated is \emph{not} the same as the class of fluid many-server queueing systems where Zu{\~n}iga's fluid model (and hence Kang-Ramanan's fluid model and Whitt's fluid model) can be formulated.

-We next look more closely into the conditions on fluid $G/GI/N+GI$ queueing systems where Zhang's fluid model and the three fluid models tracking elapsed times can all be used to describe the system dynamics.
+We next look more closely into the conditions on fluid $G/GI/N+GI$ queueing systems where Zhang's fluid model and the three fluid models tracking elapsed times can all be used to describe the system dynamics for the same system.
 To simplify the exposition, we focus on Zhang's fluid model and Zu{\~n}iga's fluid model.
 Our findings are stated in the following two theorems.

 \begin{theorem} Given a Zhang's fluid model $(\mathcal{R}, \mathcal{Z})$ for a $G/GI/N+GI$ queueing system with arrival rate $\la$, there exists a Zu{\~n}iga's fluid model $(\eta,\nu,X)$ for the same queueing system with the input data $(\la,\eta_0,\nu_0,X(0))$ such that $(\eta_0,\nu_0,X(0))\in \mathcal S_0$ with